windoze/esparrier/README.md

         * `export SCREEN_NAME="SCREEN_NAME"`
     2. Put your board in the download mode, then build and flash with `cargo run --release`.
 On M5Atom S3 Lite, you need to hold the reset button until the green LED turns on, then release the button.
 And you need to press the reset button again after flashing to exit the download mode.
     3. If you skip the first step, the program will use default configurations, and it won't be able to connect to WiFi and Barrier/Deskflow server, you need to [update the configurations](#update-configurations) to make it work.
+    4. (Optional) Enable the experimental BLE HID path by building with `cargo run --release --features ble`.
+Set `ble_device_name` in the configuration file to control the advertised Bluetooth device name.
+BLE currently runs alongside Wi-Fi, so keep the Wi-Fi feature enabled.

 ## Run